nehirakdag/Drumduino/README.md

 Force-sensing seemed to be a reasonable starting point to focus on.
-However, being unfamiliar with the myriad parts that can be used with Arduino, I found myself being inclined to use the Piezo Element to achieve the "knock sensing" functionality after my initial research (instead of arcade buttons, for example, to have multiple force sensors in a smaller surface area).
+However, being unfamiliar with the myriad parts that can be used with Arduino, I found myself being inclined to use the Piezo Element to achieve the "knock sensing" functionality after my initial research (instead of arcade buttons, for example, in order to have multiple force sensors in a smaller surface area).
 Once I got a hold of some Piezo elements, the first thing that came to my mind as someone who plays the drums was to actually build an electronic drum kit out of them.
 Reasons for this include:
   - Acoustic drums are very loud!
-I wanted to be able to create a series of pads that I can adjust the volume with, making it safe to play them at home however I like
+I wanted to be able to create a series of pads that I can adjust the volume and other aspects with, making it safe to play them at home however I like
   - As a drummer, I always took the whatever the sound that the drums I hit produced for granted (after proper tuning, of course).
 Now that I know digital processing of sounds, I wanted to rather tweak these sounds and play around with them, producing many possibilities and expanding my horizons in terms of the sound that a drum kit element can produce (cymbals, drums, or even notes)
   - Building a drum kit was a reasonable implementation choice given that I decided to use force sensing resistors as part of this project to create interesting applications with the Arduino
-  - The code I would have that senses "knocks" via the Arduino and sends proper messages to Max/MSP for sound generation and processing would be applicable to more than just an electronic drum kit project.
+  - The code I would have that would sense "knocks" via the Arduino and send proper messages to Max/MSP for sound generation and processing would be applicable to more than just an electronic drum kit project.
 So once I finished my drum kit and properly integrated its software, I could easily use the same software (with minor adjustments) to implement my initial project idea of building a small drum sequencer attachable to an electric guitar using arcade buttons as kit elements.

 | Piezo Element  | Arcade Button |
 | ------------- | ------------- |